mzsiga/brkrst-2044/CDS-3/README.md

  redistribute bgp 64493 metric 100 1000 1 255 1500 route-map IPv6_BGP->EIGRP
 ```

-No screenshots this team as they are the same as in section 2.
+No screenshots this time as they are the same as in section 2.
 Make sure to check your EIGRP topology tables for the default routes with the below commands:

 ```
 show ip ei top